Raducanu overpowered in first-round exit

 "I mean, at the end of the day I just want to keep putting myself out there.
 Even if I keep getting knocked down, it's just about getting back up and basically just falling in front.
 You're one step better.
 You learn more."

-British number one Raducanu, who became the first singles qualifier to win a Grand Slam at the US Open last year, will be seeded 17th for the Australian Open.
+Raducanu, who became the first singles qualifier to win a Grand Slam at the US Open last year, will be seeded 17th for the Australian Open.

 Her preparation has been hampered as she pulled out of the first WTA tournament of the season in Melbourne last week, having recently come out of isolation after contracting Covid-19.